Skatteetaten/vagrant-hashistack/docs/CONTRIBUTING.md

 You may change the version of tools in this [file](../ansible/group_vars/all/variables.yml).
 Remember to update the [changelog](../CHANGELOG.md) and label the PR as a release (major/minor/patch).

 ### Release process
-PRs labled with minor, major or patch will be built and tested if any of these codepaths are changed:
+PRs labeled with minor, major, or patch will be built and tested if any of these codepaths are changed:

 - `ansible/**`
 - `packer/**`